-During 2011, Bangladesh Telecommunication Regulatory Commission (BTRC) carried out an information system audit of Grameenphone through BTRC's appointed auditor and issued a demand notice to Grameenphone on 03 October 2011 claiming an amount of BDT 30,341,108,581 as outstanding dues on various categories.
+During 2011, Bangladesh Telecommunication Regulatory Commission (BTRC) carried out an information system audit of Grameenphone for the period from 1997-2011 through BTRC's appointed auditor and issued a demand notice to Grameenphone on 03 October 2011 claiming an amount of BDT 30,341,108,581 as outstanding dues on various categories.
 During and after the audit, Grameenphone clarified to both BTRC and their auditors, that those observations were framed on incorrect basis.
-Thereafter, Grameenphone disagreed to the claim made by BTRC and responded to the letter requesting BTRC to withdraw the notice.
+Thereafter, Grameenphone disagreed to the claim and responded to the letter requesting BTRC to withdraw the notice.
 Subsequently, Grameenphone filed a Title Suit before the learned District Court, Dhaka challenging the BTRC demand.
-In an Appeal arising out of the Title Suit, the Hon'ble High Court Division (HCD) passed an order of status quo on the demand, which is effective till disposal of the matter at the Hon'ble HCD.
+In an Appeal arising out of the Title Suit, the Hon'ble High Court Division (HCD) passed an order of status quo on the demand, which is valid till disposal of the matter at the Hon'ble HCD.
+However, on 30 September 2018, BTRC filed an application for summary dismissal of the said Title Suit without going into the merit.
+The hearing of the application has not taken place yet and the next date has been fixed on 03 April 2024.

-It is to be noted that in a separate Writ Petition filed by another audit firm challenging the auditor appointment process of BTRC, the appointment of the said auditor by BTRC was declared illegal by the Hon'ble HCD in 2011 for non-compliance with the relevant procurement laws which was later on upheld by the Hon'ble Appellate Division (AD) in 2013.
-On 30 September 2018, BTRC filed an application for summary dismissal of the Title Suit filed by Grameenphone without going into the merit.
-The hearing of the application has not taken place yet and the next date has been fixed on 21 April 2022.
+It is to be noted here that in a separate Writ Petition filed by another audit firm challenging the auditor appointment process of BTRC, the appointment of the said auditor was declared illegal by the Hon'ble HCD in 2011 for non-compliance with the relevant procurement laws which was later on upheld by the Hon'ble Appellate Division (AD) in 2013.

-In 2015, BTRC appointed a new auditor through a fresh appointment process to conduct an information system audit on Grameenphone since inception i.e. 1997 to 2014.
+In 2015, BTRC appointed a new auditor through a fresh appointment process to conduct an information system audit on Grameenphone since inception i.e., 1997 to 2014.
 Despite numerous interactions with BTRC and full cooperation to the BTRC appointed auditors, Grameenphone's concerns regarding the audit findings were not addressed by BTRC.

 On 02 April 2019, Grameenphone received a demand (Audit Demand) of BDT 125,799,476,135 from BTRC for payment of BDT 84,940,104,730 (including interest of BDT 61,943,079,371 till December 2017) to BTRC and BDT 40,859,371,405 to National Board of Revenue (NBR) within 10 (ten) working days.
-Pointing out the errors in the methodologies, procedure and substance of the audit exercise, Grameenphone disputed the whole Audit Demand and on 16 April 2019 replied against the demand requesting BTRC to withdraw the demand and to engage in discussions with a view to find an amicable resolution.
-Thereafter, on 23 June 2019, as a legal recourse, Grameenphone served a notice of arbitration upon BTRC.
-On 30 June 2019, Grameenphone sent a letter to the Secretary, Ministry of Posts and Telecommunication seeking his support in resolving the matter through arbitration process.
+Pointing out the errors in the methodologies, procedure and substance of the audit exercise, Grameenphone disputed the whole Audit Demand and on 16 April 2019 replied requesting BTRC to withdraw the demand and to engage in discussions with a view to find an amicable resolution.
+Thereafter, Grameenphone served a notice of arbitration upon BTRC and sent another letter to the Secretary, Ministry of Posts and Telecommunication seeking his support in resolving the matter through arbitration process.

-On 04 July 2019, without participating in the arbitration proceedings, BTRC directed International Internet Gateway operators to reduce Grameenphone's internet bandwidth capacity roughly by 30% on the ground of non-payment of the demanded amount.
-The direction was subsequently withdrawn on 17 July 2019 considering the impact on subscribers.
-However, On 22 July 2019, BTRC imposed operational restrictions through stopping No Objection Certificates (NOCs) and approvals on products and services and equipment import.
-In this context, on 30 July 2019, Arbitration applications were moved by Grameenphone before the Hon'ble HCD for appointment of arbitrator on behalf of BTRC and for interim relief against the suspension of approval & NOCs by the BTRC which were subsequently rejected by the HCD on 21 October, 2019.
+On 04 July 2019, without participating in the arbitration proceedings, BTRC directed International Internet Gateway operators to reduce Grameenphone's internet bandwidth capacity which was subsequently withdrawn on 17 July 2019 considering the impact on subscribers.
+However, On 22 July 2019, BTRC imposed operational restrictions (Restrictions) through stopping issuance of No Objection Certificates (NOCs) and approvals on products and services and equipment import.
+In this context, on 30 July 2019, Grameenphone moved with Arbitration applications before the Hon'ble HCD for appointment of BTRC's arbitrator and also for interim relief against the said Restrictions which were subsequently rejected by the Hon'ble HCD on 21 October 2019.

-In the meantime, on 14 August 2019, a proposal letter was sent to BTRC for withdrawal of earlier demand based on 2011 audit and discontinuation of the Title Suit in relation to the 2011 audit in order to remove any perceived road block for BTRC to participate in arbitration on the current audit demand.
+In the meantime, on 14 August 2019, a proposal letter was sent to BTRC for withdrawal of earlier demand based on 2011 audit and discontinuation of the Title Suit in relation to the 2011 audit in order to remove any perceived roadblock for BTRC to participate in arbitration on the current audit demand.
 The letter remains unanswered.